SOMCA/paprika-web/README.md

-The first run launch always a error you need to: go on <address>:7474 for create a small account.  ( address is "localhost"  per default) Where the username need to be neo4j(the default) and the password always: paprika
+The first run launch always a error you need to: go on <address>:7474 for create a small account.  ( address is "localhost"  per default) Where the username need to be neo4j(the default) and you need to put the same password than the "neo4j_pwd" put on your json.

 ### CSAnnotations, Paprika, Tandoori: